The Solace router supports two types of endpoints for receiving, storing, and delivering Guaranteed messages:

 Queues and topic endpoints can be either durable or temporary.

 Durable queues and topic endpoints are provisioned objects on the router that have a life span independent of a particular client session.
 They also survive a router restart and are preserved as part of the router configuration for backup and restoration purposes.
-Administrators can provision durable queues and topic endpoints through the Solace router CLI, SEMP, or SolAdmin; client applications can dynamically provision durable endpoints through the Solace messaging APIs.
+Administrators can provision durable queues and topic endpoints through the Solace CLI, SEMP, or SolAdmin; client applications can dynamically provision durable endpoints through the Solace messaging APIs.

 Temporary queues and topic endpoints are dynamically created and destroyed by client applications.
 Temporary queues and topic endpoints are typically used as temporary destinations for service requests.